Hit enter to search or ESC to close

 Underinsurance refers to an instance when an insurance policy doesn’t reflect the true value of the assets covered by that policy.

-When working with a broker to create the right insurance solution, it’s up to the business owner to estimate replacement costs accurately.
-This helps ensure insurance will adequately cover the replacement cost of equipment or cost of rebuilding or repairing the business’s premises.
+When working with a broker to create the right insurance solution, it’s up to the business owner to accurately estimate the costs of replacing their assets.
+This helps in ensuring insurance policies will cover the costs of rebuilding or repairing property, or replacing equipment.

 When you're dealing with a threat to your business, or need to rebuild your home, the last thing you want to discover is that the sum insured isn't going to be enough to cover the cost of replacement.

-Crombie Lockwood Agency Claims Manager, Alana Howard, says clients are often surprised at the cost of replacing certain assets.
+Crombie Lockwood Agency Claims Manager, Alana Howard, says clients are often surprised at the costs of replacing certain assets.